Gamification is the application of game design elements and principles in non-game contexts to motivate and engage users.

 Additionally, some use the term too broadly, applying it to nearly anything remotely associated with gaming.
 As it happens, Snoop Dogg (of all people!) was guilty of this back in 2013.

-Back in the halcyon days of 2014, Gartner sought to redefine ‘gamification’.
+Back in 2014, Gartner sought to redefine ‘gamification’.
 According to Gartner, gamification is “the use of game mechanics and experience design to digitally engage and motivate people to achieve their goals”.

 This is an interesting definition.
-It covers structural gamification (‘game mechanics’) and content gamification (‘experience design’) and highlights the importance of engagement and driving motivation.
+It covers structural gamification (‘game mechanics’) and content gamification (‘experience design’).
+It also highlights the importance of engagement and driving motivation.

 And yet, this definition comes off as both a little too precise and a little too loose.
 Let’s break it down.